-Delivery Program Principle Activity Operational Plan Action Performance Measure Target United Nations SDG Council's Role Build strong linkages with Work with key stakeholders in the region Number of meetings attended >12 8 SECONOMIC CONTIN CHESTS . institutions providing education, to identify opportunities for economic 411 W training and employment growth pathways in the region Encourage the development of Engage business and industry groups Meetings held >12 8 DEESNI WORK AND ECONOMIC GROWTH CHETT a skilled and flexible workforce to identify the main skills shortage areas M Mul to satisfy local industry and and encourage business leaders to business requirements provide feedback on skills issues
+Delivery Program Principle Activity Operational Plan Action Performance Measure Target United Nations SDG Council's Role Build strong linkages with institutions providing education, Work with key stakeholders in the region to identify opportunities for economic Number of meetings attended >12 8 Manufacture on.
+CHEST STATE OF THE PARTY OF THE training and employment growth · pathways in the region Encourage the development of Engage business and industry groups Meetings held >12 8 contraction CHEETE STATE OF THE STATE OF TH a skilled and flexible workforce to identify the main skills shortage areas 8 Miller Hall San Ellin. to satisfy local industry and and encourage business leaders to business requirements provide feedback on skills issues